 Guests

 Guests contain functions for Jolt to prove.
-Making a function provable is as easy as ensuring it is inside the guest
+Making a function provable is as easy as ensuring it is inside the guest package and adding the jolt::provable macro above it.

 Let's take a look at a simple guest program to better understand it.